trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

 ```

 As a reminder, the kernel of a Smart Rollup is a WASM program.
 You need to
-install the `wasm32-unknown-unknwon` target with rustup.
+install the `wasm32-unknown-unknown` target with rustup by running the command `rustup target add wasm32-unknown-unknown`.
 The `proto-alpha`
 feature is necessary to get access to the functions specific to the DAL.

 Since the file archive kernel is simple enough, we will put all its code in the